openedx/edx-documentation/en_us/shared/student_progress/course_grades.rst

 Interpreting the Grade Report
 =============================

-A grade report for your course is a time-stamped .csv file that identifies each enrolled learner by ID, email address, and username, and provides a snapshot of their cumulative course scores.
+A grade report for your course is a time-stamped .csv file that identifies each learner by ID, email address, and username, and provides a snapshot of their cumulative course scores.

 Scores in the grade report are presented by assignment.
 There is a column for every assignment that is included in your grading configuration: each